-Introduction As a Life Coach and Spiritual Companion / Director, Mitch Cohen holds a compassionate, curious presence for his clients.
+Introduction As an IFS and Enneagram Coach Practitioner, Grief Counselor and Spiritual Companion / Director, Mitch Cohen holds a compassionate, curious presence for his clients.
 Whether counseling them in issues of grief, difficult personal or professional transitions or spirituality, he creates a non-judgmental safe space that is ever-present.
 Mitch is LGBTQ welcoming and open to supporting all people from all walks of life and spiritual backgrounds and paths.

-Certified as a Life Coach in 2002, the focus of his early coaching practice included transitions and life ”stuckness.”
-However, after the death of both his wife and his mother in 2013, he refined his focus to Grief, Loss and difficult life Transition.
-He believes coaching can be very effective in taking the individual “after their inner work in psychotherapy to another level: moving towards a transformed future.”
-A May 2020 graduate of Zeitgeist Spiritual Discovery program, Mitch supports anyone on their individual personal spiritual journey, regardless of their beliefs or past observance or faith tradition.
-An ordained Rabbi, he served as spiritual leader of Congregation B'Harim in North Georgia for 16 years; however, he has backed away from synagogue life to focus more on life coaching and inter-spiritual, Spiritual Companion / Direction, supporting people of any faith tradition, no faith tradition or spiritual independents.
-He has been teaching adult education, mysticism, Enneagram workshops, Yoga and interfaith spirituality since the mid-1990's.
+More About Mitch Certified as a Life Coach in 2002, the focus of his early coaching practice included difficult life transitions and ”stuckness.”
+However, after the death of both his wife and his mother in 2013, he refined his focus to Grief, Loss and difficult life transition.
+A May 2020 graduate of Zeitgeist non-faith-based Spiritual Director program, Mitch supports anyone on their individual personal spiritual journey, regardless of their beliefs or past observance or faith tradition - or no faith tradition.
+Also an ordained progressive Rabbi, he served as spiritual leader of Congregation B'Harim in North Georgia for 17 years; however, in 2019, he backed away from synagogue life.
+He teaches about mysticism, the Enneagram and Internal Family Systems for personal healing and spiritual growth, as well as Hatha Yoga and meditation.

-In March 2019 and September 2020, he completed a total of 80-hours of Enneagram Applications Certified Professional training, which allows him to consult with people in the application of the Enneagram personality profile in secular and spiritual life, as well as work, which is a tool he uses with many of his clients.
-He also completed training in IFS Institute's "internal Family Systems for Coaches: Self-led living."
+In March 2019 and September 2020, he completed a total of 160-hours of Enneagram Applications Certified Professional training, which along with other training, allows him to consult with people in the application of the Enneagram personality profile in secular and spiritual life, as well as work, which is a tool he uses with many of his clients.
+In April of 2022, Mitch became an International Enneagram Association Accredited Professional.

 While his “mother tongue” is Progressive Judaism, he is “multilingual.”
-Mitch draws from perennial wisdom found in all faith traditions, but with a “non-dual,” Panentheist relationship with the Divine (e.g., there is no separation between the Divine and creation, yet there also is an Infinite Source of All).
-He is a member of the Carl G. Jung Society of Atlanta, and thus employs Jungian and Depth Psychology techniques, such as dream work, as well as how our repressed shadow content and complexes get in the way of living a meaningful life.
+Mitch draws from perennial wisdom found in all faith traditions, but with a “non-dual,” Panentheist theology (e.g., there is no separation between the Divine and creation, yet there also is an Infinite Source of All).
+He is a member of the Carl G. Jung Society of Atlanta, and thus employs Jungian and Depth Psychology techniques, such as dream work, as well as how our repressed shadow content and complexes get in the way of living a meaningful and spiritual life.